A Brief History of The Gambia

 These ancient stone circles, a UNESCO World Heritage site, are often referred to as “The Stonehenge of Africa.”
 They are a fascinating part of Gambian history, thought to be burial sites dating back centuries.

-Safari
+Wild Safari

 Embark on an unforgettable safari adventure to explore wildlife in their natural habitats.
 Witness majestic animals, enjoy guided game drives, and immerse yourself in nature's beauty.
 Perfect for wildlife enthusiasts seeking an exciting and educational experience.